wgseligman/GramsSim/GramsDetSim/README.md

 | <img src="Diffusion.png" width="50%" />   |

-The output ntuple contains the energy, arrival time, and shifted (x,y,z) of each individual cluster.
+The output ntuple contains the energy, arrival time at the anode, and shifted (x,y,z) of each individual cluster.